ziyoung/better-wilcom-docs/wilcom-docs/Automatic/vectors/Import_vector_graphics.md

 ## To import a vector graphic...

-1Switch to CorelDRAW Graphics and click Import on the Standard toolbar.
+1. Switch to CorelDRAW Graphics and click Import on the Standard toolbar.

 ![vectors00041.png](assets/vectors00041.png)

-2Select a folder and select a file type from the Files of Type list – e.g. EPS.
+2. Select a folder and select a file type from the Files of Type list – e.g. EPS.

 ![GraphicsFilesDropdown.png](assets/GraphicsFilesDropdown.png)

-3Select a file and click Import.
+3. Select a file and click Import.
 The Import EPS dialog opens.
 You are prompted to import text as pure text or as vector curves.

 ![ImportEPS.png](assets/ImportEPS.png)

-4Position the cursor in the design window and press Enter.
+4. Position the cursor in the design window and press Enter.

-5Choose a digitizing technique:
+5. Choose a digitizing technique:

 - Convert [vectors](../../glossary/glossary) to embroidery: [See Convert objects with CorelDRAW Graphics for details.](../automatic/Convert_objects_with_CorelDRAW_Graphics)
 - Switch to Wilcom Workspace and use the artwork as a digitizing backdrop: [See Digitizing methods for details.](../../Digitizing/input/Digitizing_methods)